A guide to cybersecurity during COVID-19

 As a small business owner, you’ve put in extra time and effort steering your company through these challenging times.
 It’s important to know that cybercriminals are hard at work too.
 Sadly, they’re finding original ways to exploit the coronavirus pandemic.
-By some estimates, the average number of monthly phishing attacks since February 15, 2020 has nearly tripled.
+The FBI reported a 300% increase in cybercrime by April 20, 2020.

 Could you or your employees get phished?